 The Bottom Line

-Montessori for dementia care isn’t just good practice — it’s an approach that aligns care delivery, quality standards, and staff development with government expectations.
+Montessori for dementia care isn’t just good practice — it’s an approach that can support care delivery, quality goals, and staff development in ways that reflect government expectations.

 Alignment.
 Funding.
 Quality.
 Humanity.